calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

 However, students of Bayesian statistics that we are, we'd like to go further and quantify our uncertainty in the fairness of the die and calculate the probability that someone slipped us loaded dice.

-Let's set up a simple model in PyMC3 that not only calculates the posterior probability for $theta$ (i.e. the probability for each side of the die), but also estimates the bias for throwing a $6$.
+Let's set up a simple model in PyMC3 that not only calculates the posterior probability for $theta$ (i.e. the probability for each side of the die), but also estimates the die's bias for returning a $6$.
 We will use a `Deterministic` variable for that purpose, in addition to our unobserved (`theta`) and observed (`results`) random variables.

 For the prior on $theta$, we'll assume a non-informative _Uniform_ distribution, by initializing the _Dirichlet_ prior with a series of 1s for the parameter `a`, one for each of the `k` possible outcomes.
 This is similar to initializing a _Beta_ distribution as $Beta(1, 1)$, which corresponds to the _Uniform_ distribution (more on this [here](https://en.wikipedia.org/wiki/Beta_distribution#Bayes'_prior_probability_(Beta(1,1)))).